Evanpatchouli/vcluster/README.md

 ## Installation

-Download the setup .exe or .msi and install it.
+Download the setup .exe or .msi and install it(wait until the release version).

 You can also download and use the portable app.

 If you want to compile it from source code, you should prepare the envirnment with rust and node.